Today we're going to talk all about SEO for CEOs: search engine optimization for chief executive officers of small- and midsize businesses.

 Think about the analogy of drafting a baseball team -- regardless of whether you're coaching one of your kid’s little league teams, or a high school or college baseball team.

 The closer analogy would be participating in a fantasy baseball league.
 So you're drafting a fantasy roster.

-For example, on a Major League Baseball (MLB) team you have 25 players.
+For example, on a Major League Baseball (MLB) team, you have 25 players.
 Let's say that you spent 90% of your payroll on that one player.
-So the other 10% of your budget that’s left has to somehow magically cover the payroll of the team’s other 24 players.
+So the other 10% of your left budget has to magically cover the payroll of the team’s other 24 players.
 That’s not going to work!

 It’s the same thing with SEO.
-Make sure you put into perspective that SEO is just one consideration, one factor, that influences your company’s ability to attract new ideal fit clients and grow new sources of revenue.
+Make sure you put into perspective that SEO is just one factor that influences your company’s ability to attract new ideal-fit clients and grow new sources of revenue.

 So that’s the oversimplification of SEO -- mistakenly thinking that SEO is synonymous with full-funnel digital marketing.

 With SEO abdication, you’re protecting yourself well by just reading through this guide and educating yourself on what’s important for small business CEOs to know about search engine optimization.